|Application deadline:||as early as possible|

 Specific aims of this programme are to:

-* Develop advanced knowledge and skills relevant to the design and creation of combined real and virtual interactive and intelligent multimedia and tools to assist in the creation of combined real and virtual interactive and intelligent multimedia.
+* Develop advanced knowledge and skills relevant to the design and creation of combined real and virtual interactive and 3D multimedia and tools to assist in the creation of combined real and virtual interactive and 3D multimedia.

 * Develop creativity and independent learning ability required for continuing professional development, further research, and for acquiring new skills at a high level.